A de Finetti theorem for quantum causal structures: The process matrix formalism

 Additional causal assumptions between sites---specifically, no signalling assumptions---can be enforced by adding linear constraints to the process matrix.
 For example, imposing no signalling between the sites $A$, $B$ of a bipartite process is equivalent to \cite{araujo15}

 where (here and in similar expressions) a re-ordering of tensor factors is implied.
 Similarly, one-way no signalling from $B$ to $A$ corresponds to the linear constraints

-Similar constraints characterise one-way no signalling for an arbitrary sequence of causally ordered sites $A, B, C,\dots$ Causally ordered processes, also known as quantum channels with memory \cite{Kretschmann2005}, quantum strategies \cite{gutoski06}, and quantum combs \cite{chiribella08, chiribella09b, Bisio2011}, can always be realised as a sequence of channels connecting the sites, possibly with the addition of an auxiliary system (an environment), capturing the most general open-system dynamics in typical laboratory scenarios where the causal order is fixed and known \cite{modioperational2012, Milz2017, Pollock2018}.
+Similar constraints characterise one-way no signalling for an arbitrary sequence of causally ordered sites $A, B, C,\dots$ Causally ordered processes, also known as quantum channels with memory \cite{Kretschmann2005}, quantum strategies \cite{gutoski06}, and quantum combs \cite{chiribella08, chiribella09b, Bisio2011}, can always be realised as a sequence of channels connecting the sites, possibly with the addition of an auxiliary system (an environment), thus modelling the most general non-Markovian open-system dynamics \cite{modioperational2012, Milz2017, Pollock2018}.
 More complex assumptions, such as an arbitrary partial-order relation between sites, can be obtained by combining non-signalling constraints \cite{costa2016, Giarmatzi2018}.
-We will get back to the general no signalling assumptions in Sec.~\ref{maintheoremsection}.

 In the following, we will need the \emph{reduced process matrix} obtained by removing one or more sites from a larger set \cite{araujo15}.
 Unlike for states, the reduced process matrix is not always unique: if a site $B$ has causal influence on (i.e., it can signal to) a site $A$, then, by definition of signalling, the reduced process for $A$ can depend on the operation performed at $B$: